Family Orientation FAQs

 Will I receive a reminder prior to Family Orientation?

-Yes, you will receive a "Final Details" email with more detailed program information from Texas Parents the Thursday prior to your session.
+Yes, you will receive a "Final Details" email with more detailed program information from Texas Parents a week prior to your session.

 Is childcare available for children or siblings who attend?